Tasks#

 max: 192000

-Integers must have a unit (can be n/a) and can also have a minimum and maximum value.
+Integers must have a unit (can be n/a) and optionally a minimum and maximum value.

 threshold_voltage: